ai4he/ai4he.github.io/index.md

       Our technology is designed to provide solutions to common challenges in multiple contexts."
   -
     value: "
-      We identify scenarios in which decision making can be assisted by AI technologies."
+      We identify scenarios in which AI technologies can assist decision-making."
   -
     value: "
       Our approach provides the perspectives of the different stakeholders in a process."